4.4. Basic structure

 4.4.5.1.1.
 Structure of a command request

 A command request message has the structure according to the example below.
-A command request message with the intent to change a value of the requested object
+A command request message with the intent to change a value of the requested component.

 {